 Middle English (also denoting a large serpent): from Old French, via Latin from Greek drakōn ‘serpent’.1

 The Oxford English Dictionary points out that Spakelv is derived from the Greek stem Spak meaning strong.
 The connection with dragons is obvious.
 According to the OED, the word was first used in English about 1220 A.D.
-It was used in English versions of the Bible from 1340 on.2
+It was used in English versions of the Bible from 1340 onwards.2

-The word dragon entered the English language in the early 13th century from Old French dragon, which in turn comes from Latin:
+The word dragon entered the English language in the early 13th century from Old French dragon, which in turn comes from Latin: draconem (nominative draco) meaning "huge serpent, dragon", from Greek: δράκων, drakon (genitive drakontos, δράκοντος) "serpent, giant seafish".
+The Greek and Latin term referred to any great serpent, not necessarily mythological.3

 The information above shows that the word dragon entered the English language in the 13th century with the meaning “huge serpent” and has been used in the English versions of the Bible from 1340 onwards.